MarceloArraes/neatScripts/README.md

   - `sudo apt install xclip`
 -

+## transfering files from local to

-# Some things/commands i have being using often on my server journey
+## Some things/commands i have being using often on my server journey

 Docker commands:
 See images: docker images